Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 sidebar_label: Scene Events
 ---
 :::caution
-If you have not already read the [Using NetworkSceneManager](using-networkscenemanager.md) section, it is highly recommended to do so before proceeding.
+If you haven't already read the [Using NetworkSceneManager](using-networkscenemanager.md) section, it is highly recommended to do so before proceeding.
 :::

 ## Scene Event Associations
 We learned that the term "Scene Event" refers to all (associated) subsequent scene events that transpire over time after a server has initiated a load or unload Scene Event.
-For most cases this is true, however `SceneEventType.Synchronize` is a unique type of Scene Event that handles much more than loading or unloading a single scene.
-In order to better understand the associations between scene event types, it is better to first see them grouped together:
+For most cases this is true, however `SceneEventType.Synchronize` is a unique type of Scene Event that handles much more than loading or unloading a single scene.  to better understand the associations between scene event types, it is better to first see them grouped together:

 ### Loading:
 **Initiating Scene Event**: `SceneEventType.Load`<br/>